 Initially, the vacuum application of the cup pulls blood into an area.
 This leads to the effected tissue becoming saturated with fresh blood.
-It can often leave a circular mark, though this usually disappears after a day or so, and happens to a lesser extent on subsequent treatments.
+It can often leave a circular mark, though this usually disappears within a few days, and happens to a lesser extent on subsequent treatments.

 New blood vessel formation occurs in response to blood being draw into the tissue.
 This leads to an increase in nutrient and oxygen content within the area.
 Due to the vacuum effect, the soft tissue often experiences micro-trauma and separation between the tissue layers.
 The body responds to this micro-trauma by stimulating an inflammatory response, which is part of the natural process of healing.
 Furthermore, the body releases chemicals such as white blood cells, platelets and fibroblasts to initiate healing.

 Finally, the stretch that is produced in the soft tissue and fascia leads to a relaxation effect within the muscle, which results in improved range of motion and performance.

 Patrick Duggan has always been interested in Sports & Fitness & studied Sports Science at Carnegie College, Leeds University.
 He went on to study Sports & Remedial Massage at the London School of Sports Massage in 2011.
 Patrick is a full member of the Sports Massage Association (SMA) & the Sports Therapy Association (STA).

 Sports Massage is not reserved for the sporty types, Patrick treats as many clients with stiff, sore muscles from the stresses of office work, parenting, hiking and sitting.